IvanSereginGitHub/Project-Analysis/README.md

 4. Open `Scenes > SongAnalysis.scene` in Project Explorer
 5. Use inside of editor or build via `File > Build Settings` for your platform

+# Additional resources, used in here
+Textures, materials and most of the other assets are developed by me (Ivan Seregin) and are also shared with MIT License.
+Additional resources:
+... (to be announced)

 # What's next?
 ## Project Analysis Extended